Volkswagen ID.4 review: running costs & insurance

 Company-car tax is notably low on electric cars, but you also don’t have to pay vehicle excise duty (VED), otherwise known as road tax.
 Note that you do have to ‘tax’ the car each year, but there’s no actual charge to do this and it can be done online very easily.

 The Volkswagen ID.4 is pretty expensive for a mainstream family SUV, starting from around £40,000.
 According to the latest industry data, it’s expected to retain anything between 46-50% of its value over three years and 36,000 miles of ownership.
 That’s slightly below average for the class – a Skoda Enyaq is forecast to hold onto roughly 52-56% of its initial asking price – and owners should expect to lose roughly £20,000 if buying new.

 In This Review

-- 3Running costs - currently readingElectric power means fuel costs are low, and company-car tax rules mean the Volkswagen ID.4 is a very tempting business choice
+- 3Running costs & insurance - currently readingElectric power means fuel costs are low, and company-car tax rules mean the Volkswagen ID.4 is a very tempting business choice